 And that’s really where our current school of thinking about responsive websites springboarded from.

 Responsive design is a technology in which websites “respond” to the size of the browser at any given size so that the design is optimized for the screen.
-Ideally, users should get the same experience from a single website whether they are holding it in their hands on a mobile device that just a few hundred pixels wide or looking at it on a super-wide screen monitor.
+Ideally, users should get the same experience from a single website whether they are holding it in their hands on a mobile device that is just a few hundred pixels wide or looking at it on a super-wide screen monitor.

 Responsive websites use a lot of elements you are likely familiar with: media queries, flexible grids, and responsive images.
 It is probably the most popular method of designing for multiple screen sizes.
 (Purists will note that responsive design has nothing to do with devices themselves, only size, as opposed to adaptive which detects device type among other things on the path to a perfect rendering.)